 You may also need to complete registration with the Colorado Secretary of State at sos.state.co.us.

 File your fire department permit application with the Colorado Springs city clerk or licensing department.
-Many Colorado municipalities now accept online applications.
+Many Colorado municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $90–$600 (typical range for Colorado Springs).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-4 weeks in Colorado Springs.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Fire Department Permit holders in Colorado are required to carry proper business insurance.
 Compare quotes from top providers.